-Making a last minute decision to go to Paris for Christmas is a good choice.
+Making a last minute decision to go to Paris for Christmas is a choice I’m glad I made.
 Paris has always been on my bucket list of places to visit in Europe.

 After my four days in Paris, I don’t know if I can still confidently argue I have basic knowledge of the language.
 The indigenes speak with a chronic accent that makes ‘come cava’ totally not understandable.